MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/cockpit.md

 ## "Velocity" Property
 * Read-only
-* Primitive Type: Numeric
+* Primitive Type: Numeric/Vector
 * Takes an optional direction attribute
 * Keywords: ```velocity, velocities, speed, speeds, rate, rates, pace, paces```

 Returns the current velocity of the ship, in m/s.
-If no direction is specified, returns the magnitude of the ship's velocity.
+If no direction is specified, returns the ship's velocity vector directly, in world coordinates.

-If a direction is included, then returns the velocity of the ship with respect to the given direction, with respect to the cockpit's orientation.
+If a direction is included, then returns the magnitude of the ship's velocity in the given direction, with respect to the cockpit's orientation.

 Supported Directions:
 * Up, Down, Left, Right, Forward, Backward